-YouTube is one of the biggest platforms for music streaming and discovery, so you have to get your music on there.
-That said, in this post we’ll explore the pros and cons of both options and hopefully you can make more informed decisions for your next release.
+YouTube is one of the biggest platforms for music streaming and discovery, so artists have to get their music on there in one form or another.
+That said, in this post, I’ll go over the pros and cons of both options, and hopefully, you can make more informed decisions for your next release.

 Everyone knows and understands the concept of a music video, but given their relative recent surge in popularity, it makes sense to ask what is a lyric video and when would they be preferred over a music video.

-Well, if you want to visually portray the message of your song, then lyric videos will come out on top.
-You can always include an image of the artist in the lyric video to help with the branding too (similar to the video we did for Corey Kelly).
-Lyric videos are not only more budget-friendly to produce, they can even be free.
-If you have a laptop and basic knowledge of a few key apps, you can make your first lyric video in a day or two, so long as you’re okay with something relatively basic (but still far better looking than a video done in Movie Maker).
+If you want to visually portray the message of your song, then lyric videos will often come out on top.
+You can always include an image of the artist in the lyric video to help with the branding as well (similar to the video I made for Corey Kelly).
+Lyric videos are not only more budget-friendly to produce, they can even be free, provided you have the time and are willing to learn some new skills.

 If you don’t want to pick between the two, then you may not have to!
 If your budget allows it, you may be able to get the best of both worlds by first producing a music video and then adding the lyrics over it.
-You may have to hire two separate entities for this; a director to shoot and edit the video, and an animator to implement the lyrics into said video.
+You may have to hire two separate entities for this; such as a director to shoot and edit the video, and an animator to implement the lyrics into said video.